+To improve your writing, you’ve got to understand it.
 Do you have an older story you wrote that you love?
 Figure out why.
 What did you do differently in that story that you’re not doing in the current story you’re writing?
 Make notes.
 Draw maps.
 Reverse engineer everything.

 3. Develop a language to talk and think about writing.

 Read craft books, blogs, anything you can get your hands on.
 Learn about point of view, conflict, character development, dialogue, story structure, syntax, metaphors.
 Get your advice from good sources, and don’t believe everything you read.
 If something doesn’t sit right with you, throw it out.
 But be open to everything that might help you improve your writing.